Passkeys and WebAuthn: The End of Passwords

 Cross-Device Synchronization

 Modern passkey implementations synchronize credentials across devices through platform-specific cloud services.
 Apple uses iCloud Keychain, Google uses Google Password Manager, and Microsoft uses Windows Hello.
 Furthermore, cross-device authentication is supported through QR codes and Bluetooth, allowing users to authenticate on one device using a passkey stored on another.
+This hybrid transport — sometimes called caBLE — is why a user can sign in on a friend’s desktop by scanning a QR code with their own phone without the credential ever leaving that phone.

 Production Deployment Considerations